 Identification and origin of Xcc races

 Isolates of Xcc can be separated into nine different races on the basis of the reaction of cultivars of B. oleracea, B. rapa, B. napus, B. carinata and B. juncea (Vicente and Holub 2013.
 Mol Plant Path.
 14:2-18).
 Races 1 and 4 are predominant in B.oleracea crops (Vicente et al., 2001.
 Phytopath.
-91: 492-499).
+91: 492-499Link opens in a new window).
 We have proposed a gene-for-gene model to explain the interaction of races and differential cultivars based on five matching Brassica resistance genes and five Xcc avirulence genes.

 Sources and inheritance of resistance

 We have screened over 250 Brassica accessions for resistance to different Xcc races (Taylor et al. 2002.
 Phytopath.
-92: 105-111).
+92: 105-111Link opens in a new window).
 Most B. oleracea (C genome) accessions are susceptible to all races, but we have identified some accessions with resistance to one or more of the rare races (2, 3, 5 and 6).
 Strong resistance to race 4 is frequent in B. rapa (A genome) and B. napus (AC genome).
 Resistance to races 1 and 4 was present in some B. nigra (B genome) and B. juncea (AB genome) accessions.
 Potential broad spectrum resistance was found at a low frequency in B. rapa, B. nigra and B. carinata (AB genome).

 Previous HRI / Warwick HRI work